Are Poodles Good Family Pets? An Ultimate Guide

 Can I leave my poodle alone for a long time?

+No, You cannot leave your poodle alone for a long time.
 Poodles love being around people and don’t like staying alone for too long.
 If they feel lonely, they may bark, dig, or chew things.
 If you’ll be away for hours, ask someone to stay with your poodle or hire a pet sitter.

 Are poodles good for people with allergies?